Mass with kids: 25+ strategies for a better experience

 ► Attend a teen-friendly parish.
 While “parish shopping” isn’t ideal, if your child’s faith is at stake, it might make sense to seek out a parish with a good youth program and a more teen-friendly liturgy — although some teens might find that a more traditional “smells and bells” liturgy provides a better environment for encountering Christ.

 ► Should teens be forced to go to Mass?
 At the time of their marriage and at the baptism of their children, spouses promise to take responsibility for raising their children in the faith.
 Generally, this means insisting that children take part in the life of the Church.
 One way of thinking about this is as safeguarding your child’s spiritual welfare, much as you would safeguard his basic health and hygiene.
 However, resistance or rebelliousness around Mass attendance might signal other issues that need to be addressed (such as the parent-teen relationship or a need for deeper faith formation).
-Teens who insist that they no longer believe might be precluded from receiving the Eucharist on the grounds of being in a state of grave sin (Catechism of the Catholic Church #1395, 1415).
+Teens who insist that they no longer believe might be precluded from receiving the Eucharist on the grounds of being in a state of grave sin.
 If a teen is persistent in rejecting the faith, consideration also needs to be given to respect for his religious liberty (see Code of Canon Law #748, §2).
 Seek the advice of your pastor for help in sorting out these difficult issues.

 Talking Points: Why Do We Go to Mass?